 There appear to be a few important implications from this study.
-First, Carr (2008) asked if ELLs, students with learning disabilities and students who are deaf and hard of hearing may focus on different characteristics in the item visuals.
-While ELLs seem to use the overall picture to get the gist of the question, she suggested that DHH students may focus on more specific qualities within the visuals, particularly when they are pictures of people, and students with learning disabilities seemed bothered more easily by location of different elements in illustrations.
+First, Carr (2008) asked if ELLs, students with LD, and students who are DHH may focus on different characteristics in the item visuals.
+Although ELLs seem to use the overall picture to get the gist of the question, she suggested that DHH students may focus on more specific qualities within the visuals, particularly when they are pictures of people, and students with LD seemed bothered more easily by location of different elements in illustrations.
 Although this study didn't go into that level of detail, the differences in adapted responses by the three groups to sets of items over the different grades seems to suggest that something like this may be occurring.
-For instance, since the visuals in this study were of mediocre quality (at best) this may have impacted some students more in some groups than others, just as lack of text may have done.
+For instance, because the visuals in this study were of mediocre quality (at best), this may have impacted some students more in some groups than others, just as lack of text may have done.
 Both of these characteristics were noted by the raters on the TAMI-ARM.